alexrudnick/dissertation/BURNDOWN.md

   * SKIP? be able to draw curves of word training data size versus accuracy

 ## monolingual
-  * DONE make sure we ran all windowbrown variants
-  * DONE report results for all windowbrown variants
-  * edit text to reflect results for all windowbrown variants

 ## multilingual
   * pick languages we want to use